Kailyn Lowry Baby Daddy Chris Lopez ‘Helping With The Baby’ Off-Cam Amid Offers Of ‘Teen Mom 2’ Career

 Of course, this doesn’t sit well with the 25-year-old mother-of-three as another insider suggested that even the idea of parting with her newborn “is enough to send her into a tailspin.”
 After all, she is the mother and has already proven herself to be adequate at the job when as she is the perfect mother for her two older sons, Isaac and Lincoln.

-However, it is best to take these information with a grain of salt as Kailyn Lowry’s baby daddy Chris Lopez continues to re-Tweet cryptic messages online and nothing concrete nor straight forward.
+However, it is best to take this information with a grain of salt as Kailyn Lowry’s baby daddy Chris Lopez continues to re-Tweet cryptic messages online and nothing concrete nor straight forward.

 What do you think?
 Sound off your comments below.